What to find out before you start exporting

 - Customs certifies EUR.1 and A.TR forms when necessary.

-- Note that the general EC certificate of origin granted by the Chamber of Commerce does not entitle you to preferential treatment – it only proves the origin of the goods.
+- Note that the general EC certificate of origin granted by the Chamber of Commerce does not entitle you to preferential treatment.

 - Apply for an EORI number and then register as a registered export customer.